dgor82/dgor82.github.io/dev_style_guide.md

 ### 4. External Tests

-These exist in their own dedicated test module which doesn't have any visibility of any of the actual app.
-These are therefore isolated unit tests to learn/document/assert the behaviour of external libraries and frameworks, which fulfil any of the below criteria:
+These may exist in their own dedicated test module which doesn't have any visibility of any of the actual app.
+These are therefore isolated unit tests merely to learn/document/assert the behaviour of external libraries and frameworks, which fulfil any of the below criteria:

 - They are not-obvious and so benefit from executable documentation
 - I had to 'learn' to use them (--> learning via unit testing)